4/5

 Gender Dysphoria Symptoms

-The main difference between gender dysphoria and gender nonconformity (which is not a psychological disorder) is the presence of a clinically significant level of distress caused by the discrepancy between the physical body with the desired gender.
+The main difference between gender dysphoria and gender nonconformity (which is not a psychological disorder) is the presence of a clinically significant level of distress caused by the discrepancy between the physical body and the desired gender.

 Please be skeptical about the test results and in no case take them as medical recommendations or advice of any other kind.
 This Gender Dysphoria Test is not a medical diagnostic tool and is intended for educational purposes only.